BAJAJ FINSERV DIRECT LIMITED

 Safety and Security Measures for a Demat Account

-• Two-Factor Authentication (2FA) for login and trade authorisation
+• Enable two-factor authentication (2FA) for logins and trade approvals

-• Use of secure devices and networks when accessing your account
+• Use secure devices and trusted networks; avoid public Wi-Fi for account access

 Conclusion

 A Demat account is the foundation of your investment journey.
-Choosing the ideal account depends on your investment goals, trading frequency, and service expectations.
+Choosing an account depends on your investment goals, trading frequency, and service expectations.
 While features like paperless onboarding and zero account opening charges may be appealing, it is also important to evaluate long-term costs, service quality, and platform features.

 Disclaimer